secrethash/dropmenu/README.md

 ---
 # Migration
 ### Generation
 You can generate migration to migrate the database.
-The migration will create a ***'menu'*** class following the structure requirements of `secrethash/dropmenu`.
+The migration will create a ***'menus'*** database following the structure requirements of `secrethash/dropmenu`.
 The command for creating the migration file is:
 ```haskell
 php artisan dropdown:migrate
 ```